jayariglesias/jayariglesias/README.md

 </p>

 <p>
-  I’m an innovative Web / Mobile Developer with over a year of experience managing all aspects of the development process
-  <br/>for small to medium-sized companies.
+  I’m an innovative Web / Mobile Developer with over a year of experience managing all aspects of the development process for small to medium-sized companies.
   </p>
 <br />